mild-run/mild-run-mcp/README.md

 use the `/mcp` URL above.

 ---
-``

 ## The Approval Flow

 When your agent tries a gated action:

 1. Agent calls the tool (e.g. `stripe_refund`)
-2. mild.run logs the request and immediately returns `"Approval sent via Telegram"` to the agent
+2. mild.run logs the request and immediately returns a confirmation to the agent
-3. You receive a Telegram message on your phone:
+3. You receive a notification (Telegram tap or email link) to approve or block:

 ```
 🌊 mild.run — Approval Required